Modelling Concurrency with Comtraces and Generalized Comtraces: Introduction

-This paper is the expansion and revision of our results from \cite{JL,Le}.
 The content of the paper is organized as follows.
 In the next section, we review some basic concepts of order theory and monoid theory. \secref{eq} recalls the concept of Mazurkiewicz traces and discusses its relationship to finite partial orders. \secref{relsurvey} surveys some basic background on the relational structures model of concurrency \cite{GP,JK0,JK95,JK,GJ,J0}.

-Comtraces are defined and their relationship to traces is discussed in \secref{comtraces}, and the g-comtraces are introduced in \secref{gcomtraces}.
+Comtraces are defined and their relationship to traces is discussed in \secref{comtraces}, and g-comtraces are introduced in \secref{gcomtraces}.

 Various basic algebraic properties of both comtrace and g-comtrace congruences are discussed in \secref{algebraic}. \secref{can} is devoted to canonical representations of traces, comtraces and g-comtraces.
-A few properties of both comtrace and g-comtrace languages are presented in \secref{lang}.
-In \secref{com2strat} we discuss both the so-structures defined by comtraces and the comtraces generated by so-structures.
-The gso-structures generated by g-comtraces are defined and analyzed in \secref{gcom2strat}, and the g-comtraces generated by gso-structures are defined and analyzed in \secref{strat2gcom}.
+In \secref{com2strat} we recall some results on the so-structures defined by comtraces.
+The gso-structures generated by g-comtraces are defined and analyzed in \secref{gcom2strat}.
 Concluding remarks are made in \secref{conclusion}.
-We also include two Appendixes containing some long and technical proofs of results from \secref{gcom2strat}.
+We also include two appendices containing some long and technical proofs of results from \secref{gcom2strat}.